stevenalanwilson/typescript-kata-starter/README.md

-# typescript-kata-starter
+# Typescript Kata Starter Codebase

-A simple starter codebase to practice katas using typescript
+A simple starter codebase to practice Katas using typescript using:

+- Node & npm
+- Typescript
+- Jest
+- ts-jest